stackforge/pecan/docs/source/secure_controller.rst

         highly_classified = HighlyClassifiedController()
         unclassified = unlocked(UnclassifiedController())

+Also note the use of the ``@unlocked`` decorator in the above example, which can be used similarly to explicitly unlock a controller for public access without any security checks.

 Writing Authentication/Authorization Methods
 ----------------
 The ``check_permissions`` method should be used to determine user authentication and authorization.
 The